9 Species of Woodpeckers in Alabama

 Flickers feed on ants and beetles, which they dig up using their unusual, slightly curved bill.

-When they fly, you may see a dazzling white flash on the rump and a burst of color in the wings – either yellow or red, depending on where you are in the world.
+When they fly, you may see a dazzling white flash on the rump and a burst of color in the wings – either yellow or red, depending on where you are.

 Try strolling in open forests or along forest boundaries to find these woodpeckers.
-But make sure you scan the ground because you may send a flicker from its feeding spot into a nearby tree.
+But scan the ground because you may send a flicker from its feeding spot into a nearby tree.

-Pay attention to their piercing howl and their loud, ringing call as well.
+Pay attention to their piercing howl and loud, ringing call.
 The constant yammering of hungry nestlings searching for a nest can be heard in the late summer.

-Although Northern Flickers don’t visit bird feeders, you can find them in backyards and at birdbaths.
+Although Northern Flickers don’t visit bird feeders, they are in backyards and birdbaths.

 You can also encounter these woodpeckers by just strolling along the boundaries of the wooded areas in your backyard.

-Especially if it has a mix of trees and open space or if it is close to forests.
+Especially if it has a mix of trees and open space or is close to forests.

 5. Red Bellied Woodpecker